adamsalter/sitemap_generator/README.md

 Now let's see what is output when we run this configuration with `rake sitemap:refresh:no_ping`:

 ```
-+ sitemap1.xml.gz                   3 links /  923 Bytes /  329 Bytes gzipped
++ sitemap1.xml.gz                   2 links /  923 Bytes /  329 Bytes gzipped
 + sitemap_index.xml.gz           1 sitemaps /  364 Bytes /  199 Bytes gzipped
-Sitemap stats: 3 links / 1 sitemaps / 0m00s
+Sitemap stats: 2 links / 1 sitemaps / 0m00s
 ```

 Weird!
-The sitemap has three links, even though only added one!
-This is because SitemapGenerator adds the root URL `/` and the URL of the sitemap index file to your sitemap by default.
-(You can change the default behaviour by setting the `include_root` or `include_index` option.)
+The sitemap has two links, even though only added one!
+This is because SitemapGenerator adds the root URL `/` by default.
+(Note that prior to version 3.2 the  URL of the sitemap index file was also added to the sitemap by default but [this behaviour has been changed][include_index_change] because of Google complaining about nested indexing.)
+You can change the default behaviour by setting the `include_root` or `include_index` option.

 Now let's take a look at the files that were created.
 After uncompressing and XML-tidying the contents we have: